-- 31. Number of students receiving financial assistance from college, university, government or other agencies - SC, ST, BPL & OBC - 32.
-Details on student enrichment programmes (special lectures / workshops / seminar) with external experts - NIL - 33.
-Teaching methods adopted to improve student learning. - (1) Chalk and Black Board.

-- (2) O. H. P.

-- (3) New dissection methods.

-- 34. Participation in Institutional Social Responsibility (ISR) and Extension activities
+- 32. Details on student enrichment programmes (special lectures / workshops / seminar) with external experts - NIL - 33.
+Teaching methods adopted to improve student learning. - (1) Chalk and Black Board. - (2) O. H. P. - (3) New dissection methods. - 34.
+Participation in Institutional Social Responsibility (ISR) and Extension activities - Participates in ISR along with other department such as NSS cultural committee. - 35.
+SWOC analysis of the department and Future plans

-- None

-- 35. SWOC analysis of the department and Future plans